smypmsa/CCIP-Bootcamp-2024-Day-3-HW/README.md

 ## Project Structure

-- **contracts/**: Contains the TransferUSDC.sol contract and any other Solidity contracts.
+- **contracts/**: contains the TransferUSDC.sol contract and any other Solidity contracts.
-- **helpers/**: Contains helper modules for token management, funding wallets, and other utilities.
+- **helpers/**: contains helper modules for token management, funding wallets, and other utilities.
-- **test/**: Contains the test files, including the test for TransferUSDC.sol.
+- **test/**: contains the test files, including the test for TransferUSDC.sol.
-- **scripts/**: Scripts for deployment and other automation tasks (if any).
-- **.env.enc**: Encrypted environment variable configuration file managed by `@chainlink/env-enc`.

 ## Useful Links